eeyone/PicoClockGreenEasy/README.md

     - stopwatch: start/stop
     - reset: reset stopwatch to zero
     - exit: leave submenu
+- clock sync: enter submenu
+    - source -> set sync source (RTC, NTP or GPS)
+    - sync now: synchronize with the selected source
-- wifi status (no actual function)
+    - wifi (show wifi connection status, no actual function)
+    - exit: leave submenu
 - (if auto light is off) options &rarr; set auto scroll &rarr; set time format &rarr; set date format &rarr; set hourly chime &rarr; set auto light -> set brightness
 - (if auto light is on) options &rarr; set auto scroll &rarr; set time format &rarr; set date format &rarr; set hourly chime &rarr; set auto light -> set dark brightness -> set dim brightness -> set max brightness

+## Clock synchronization
+At start-up, the clock synchronizes itself with the source selected in the "clock sync" submenu.
+A synchronization can also be triggered manually using the "sync now" function.
+Whenever a synchronization is in progress, the °F and °C indicators blink slowly.

+NTP and GPS requires some configuration:

-## Using NTP synchronization
+### Using NTP synchronization

 If you have a Pico W, you can use NTP to synchronize date/time at start-up.
 For the moment, this requires a build environment, as the Wi-Fi SSID and password need to be configured at build time.
 Additional possibilities may get added in future versions.

 This configuration is done by setting the WIFI_SSID and WIFI_PASSWORD macros in the UserConfig.cmake file (between the escaped quotes).
 Additionally, the UTC offset also needs to be set in UTC_OFFSET, as the NTP server provides UTC time and does not know where you are located.
 After configuring, follow the steps of the "Building from the source code" section above.

-When running the firmware, move to the "wifi status" function to check if your settings are working.
+When running the firmware, go the the "clock sync" submenu and set the sync source to "NTP".
+You can use the "wifi" function to check if your settings are working.
+Note that the Wi-Fi connection will only be attempted when actually synchronizing (at start-up or manually).
+The connection is then kept open.

-## Using GPS synchronization
+### Using GPS synchronization

 If you don't have a Pico W, or want to benefit from a synchronized clock without having to setup a Wi-Fi connection, you can connect an additional GPS module that will provide date and time information to the firmware.
-No software configuration change is necessary.

 I tested this feature using a NEO-6M GPS module.
 It should work with other modules that have an UART interface that uses the NMEA protocol.
-Here is the pin wiring to use:
+Here is the pin wiring I used:
 |GPS module|Pico    |
 |----------|--------|
 |VCC       |3V3(OUT)|